 A more external thing is just human suffering.
 So I'm actually...it's weird because I'm a very un-empathetic person in that I've had to really teach myself how to be empathetic.
 And it's not that I'm...I haven't actually learned to be empathetic as an adult.
 What I've learned is this is what...I basically learned what other people might be feeling in lots of situations and I try and, like, act in a way that takes that into account.
 But I'm very bad at reasoning about what other people might be feeling unless I've been told.
 I try, but I'm terrible at it.
 I try and get better at it, but I fail.
 But in just learning and asking and trying, you can actually sort of be outwardly empathetic without internally having the machinery for it.
 But for some reason, what does really deeply affect me is a sort of more global idea of especially suffering that I just...I'm very deeply moved by the fact that my life is so easy compared to so many other people in the world.
 And when you actually observe what that means, like what that real difference is.
 So I've not traveled particularly far, but I've been spending some time in Africa, even just traveling around Europe.
 I once, with Steph, my fiancé, and some other people, we cycled around Europe 14 countries in 90 days sleeping rough.
 Wild camping the entire time.
 And that was kind of eye opening because Europe has actually got a lot of poverty.
 And those...like seeing that kind of thing, but also just thinking about my privilege really makes me want to do something about it.
 I kind of feel that one of the best uses of any skill that I might have would be to make it so that other people don't have to struggle to get access to the same kind of life that I've been able to enjoy. so that really drives me.
 I mean, fundamentally that drives me in everything.
-That's like the reason that I choose the projects that I choose is for that reason.
+That's like the reason that I choose the projects that I choose.
 And I also try and guide my decisions in all my projects using that.
-But then the kind of anti-authoritarian thing and that interact together to mean that what I end up doing is picking projects where I can screw the man at the same time as liberating them or giving something to people who are being screwed by the man.
+But then the kind of anti-authoritarian thing and that interact together to mean that what I end up doing is picking projects where I can screw the man at the same time as liberating or giving something to people who are being screwed by the man.
 That's my kind of thing.

 Joey: Oh.
 Brilliant.
 That's really a perfect answer.
 And I think it's clear, you